COVID-19: Delta SSG, Info commissioner test positive as cases hit 501 – The Sun Nigeria

 Paul Osuyi, Asaba

-Two high profile officials of Delta State Government at the forefront in the fight against COVID-19 in the state have tested positive to the global disease.
+Secretary to the Government, Chiedu Ebie and Commissioner for Information, Charles Aniagwu, two high profile officials of Delta State Government at the forefront in the fight against COVID-19 have tested positive for the global disease.

-They include the Secretary to the State Government, Chiedu Ebie and Commissioner for Information, Charles Aniagwu.

 Both top government functionaries were among the 83 newly confirmed cases released on Sunday morning.